vilcuRob/redTag/README.md

 # redTag.js
-* Helper class created to facilitate a/b testing development process;
+* Helper class created to facilitate a/b testing development process
-* Contains methods that that are dependent of jQuery and Optimizely

 # Installation
 * Add redTag.js library to your page